 - Select play.google.com and market.android.com

 Now you can open these type of links directly with the Aurora Store!
 Let's make use of it through the browser:

 1) Open a chrome based browser.
 (Vanadium, Bromite, Chromium)

 2) Search for the App's Google Play Store page & Click the link

 Still not finding the app you're looking for?

-Some applications will not show up within the Aurora app.
-You will need to enable "Insecure Anonymous Session" in the Aurora Store settings.
+Some applications will not show up within the Aurora Store app.
+You may want to try to enable "Insecure Anonymous Session" in the Aurora Store settings.

 - Open Aurora Store

 - Press 3 lines at the top left of screen